U.S. military starts training Syrian fighters to combat Islamic State

 A spokesman for the government of Jordan said the training began there several days ago and U.S. and Middle Eastern sources told Reuters the training would soon start at another site in Turkey.

-Syrian rebels and members of the U.S. Congress are deeply skeptical, with some lawmakers saying the program is too small and slow.
+Syrian rebels and members of the U.S. Congress are deeply sceptical, with some lawmakers saying the programme is too small and slow.
 The Pentagon forecasts it will take three years to train and arm more than 15,000 opposition forces.

 Carter acknowledged that it would be a few months before even the first group of 90 fighters would be deployed and he described the effort as advancing with tremendous caution, in part to limit the risks that U.S.-trained fighters would commit human rights violations.